Saunved/mint-css/docs/class-list.md

+> There are only two hard problems in Computer Science: cache invalidation and naming things
+> — Phil Karlton

-This file contains a list of CSS classes used in this repository along with information about them.
+This file contains a list of CSS classes used in this repository along with semantic information about them.
-**It is intended to serve as a basis for naming classes across flavors to retain consistency.**
+**They are intended to serve as a basis for naming classes across flavors to retain consistency.**
-The implementation of classes is left upto the author of each flavor.
-It is recommended that you define ALL the classes specified in the class list to ensure smoother migrations from existing flavors.
+The actual implementation of classes is left upto the author of each flavor.
+It is recommended that you define ALL the classes specified in the class list to ensure smoother migrations from or to existing flavors.

 This class list **does not** deal with layouts since they do not factor into how various elements are styled.